A strategy for successful traffic management

 High-impact campus safety bollards

-The steel-and-concrete pipe bollards are vulnerable to rust.
-They are almost always painted, galvanized, or covered to protect them and fit with the environment.
+The steel of impact-ready bollards is vulnerable to rust.
+They must be painted, galvanized, or covered to protect them and fit with the environment.
+Covers are available in many different styles, from high-visibility plastic to decorative cast iron.

 A variety of covers and styles